-Under the full cost accounting rules, the Company reviews the carrying value of its proved oil and natural gas properties each quarter.
-Under these rules, capitalized costs of oil and natural gas properties, net of accumulated depreciation, depletion and amortization and deferred income taxes, may not exceed the present value of estimated future net cash flows from proved oil and natural gas reserves, discounted at 10%, plus the lower of cost or fair value of unevaluated properties, net of related tax effects (the full cost ceiling amount).
-These rules generally require pricing based on the preceding 12-months' average oil and natural gas market prices based on closing prices on the first day of each month and require a write-down if the net capitalized costs of proved oil and natural gas properties exceeds the full cost ceiling.
-Given the volatility of oil and natural gas prices, it is reasonably possible that the Company's estimate of discounted future net cash flows from proved oil and natural gas prices remain at current levels or decline further, even if only for a short period of time, writedowns of oil and natural gas properties could occur in the future.
+Under full cost accounting rules, the Company reviews the carrying value of its proved oil and natural gas properties each quarter.
+Under these rules, capitalized costs of oil and natural gas properties, net of accumulated depreciation, depletion and amortization and deferred income taxes, may not exceed the present value of estimated future net cash flows from proved oil and natural gas reserves, discounted at 10%, plus the lower of cost or fair value of unevaluated properties, net of related tax effects (the full cost ceiling).
+These rules generally require pricing based on the preceding 12-months' average oil and natural gas prices based on closing prices on the first day of each month and require a write-down if the net capitalized costs of proved oil and natural gas properties exceeds the full cost ceiling.
+At December 31, 2015, the prices used in determining the estimated future net cash flows from proved reserves were \$47.25 per barrel of oil and \$2.73 per Mcf of natural gas.
+For the year ended December 31, 2015, the Company recognized a write-down of oil and natural gas properties of \$208,435 as a result of the ceiling test limitation.